Bike rental: Share schemes

 Bicycle sharing systems provide access to vehicles for a short period of time.
 They have distinctive access schemes; some provide free access to members and others charge a monthly or yearly fee.
 Some schemes operate stations across an entire city, serve members only, and are targeted to commuters.
 A user can purchase a yearly or monthly pass that provides access to a bike with a smart card.
 Most such systems allow a member to sign out a bike from any station for up to half an hour of free use, enough for most commuters to travel to their destination where they can drop off the bike at any station.

 Many bike sharing schemes start charging fees after the first free half hour in order to encourage the user to return the bicycle at the end of each trip, and take another bicycle for the next trip, rather than keeping a bicycle out continuously.
-However, many bicycle sharing systems offer daily or weekly memberships which permits their use by tourists, visitors, and other occasional users.
+However, many bicycle sharing systems offer daily or weekly memberships which permit their use by tourists, visitors, and other occasional users.